awsdocs/aws-javascript-developer-guide-v2/doc_source/getting-started-browser.md

 1. In the navigation panel on the left of the page, choose **Roles**\.

-1. In the list of IAM roles, choose the unauthenticated identities role previously created by Amazon Cognito\.
+1. In the list of IAM roles, click on the link for the unauthenticated identities role previously created by Amazon Cognito\.

 1. In the **Summary** page for this role, choose **Attach policies**\.

-1. In the **Attach Permissions** page for this role, find and then choose **AmazonPollyFullAccess**\.
+1. In the **Attach Permissions** page for this role, find and then select the check box for **AmazonPollyFullAccess**\.

 1. Choose **Attach policy**\.